Priority rules – driving licence theory

 Priority roads

-• All those entering the priority road must give way to traffic already on it.
+• All those entering the priority road must give way to vehicles already on it.

 • Indicated by a Priority road sign at the start.